 - (a) Occupancies of excessive fire hazard are listed in the annexure to Specification NE1,6. - (b) See NC 2.3 for requirements for sprinklers in large isolated buildings.

-Table NE1.7 shows the commonly-available portable extinguishers and their selection for appropriate class and type of fires.
+Table NE1.7 shows the commonly-available portable extinguishers and their selection for

 NE1.8 Fire and smoke alarms